gregjan/punchcard_extractor/README.md

 where *\<project_name_with_only_alphabets\>* is basically the name of the folder to which the extractor template was cloned ( *\<project_name\>* ) with spaces, hyphens and other special characters removed, *\<container\>* is the unique name of the container that is provided in the docker-compose.yml file, and *\<count\>* specifies the instance number of the docker container.
-For e.g. the first instance of a Mongo container started from a directory named *extractor-template* will be *extractortemplate_mongo_1*.
+For example, the first instance of a Mongo container started from a directory *extractor-template* will be named *extractortemplate_mongo_1*.

         $ docker-compose up -d